 Block WP Login protects your WordPress site from brute force attacks carried out to hack websites.
 It also reduces the load on your server when such brute force attacks are launched.
 The hackers will be provided with a “403 Forbidden” message when they attempt to access the default wp-login.php file.
 This is made possible as the plugin locates the wp-login.php in your WordPress installation and duplicates it, locates the .htaccess file, inserts lines to block the default wp-login.php, and creates a new secret address to use for legitimate login.

-This plugin was initially released by its developer in April of 2017.
-It is actively on version 1.5.1 and last had an update on March 20th, 2023.
-The newest version functions on WordPress 6.2.2 and requires at least PHP 5.6 to operate on your server.
-This plugin is currently functioning on over 700 WordPress sites.
-It has had over 14,120 downloads.
-There have not been many help requests from customers.
-Reviews for Block wp-login are very positive.
-Many of the customers who left an evaluation found Block wp-login to be great.
+This plugin was initially published by its owner in April of 2017.
+It is currently on version 1.5.3 and last underwent a change on October 30th, 2023.
+The newest update operates on WordPress 6.4.1 and requires at least PHP 5.6 to function on your server.
+This plugin is presently operating on over 700 WordPress websites.
+It has had over 15,610 downloads.
+There have not been many support requests from end-users.
+Reviews for this plugin are very positive.
+Many of the customers who left a piece of feedback found this plugin to be wonderful.

 Security Issues and Vulnerabilities

 There has been one recorded security or vulnerability issue with Block WP Login.
 The security problem was fixed and here are the details.

 This was a high concern issue that was fixed in version 1.3.0.

 What’s the Best WordPress Login Security Plugin for You?